George Forbes (New Zealand politician): Second Forbes government

-In May 1935 Forbes and his team were again in London, this time for the King’s silver jubilee celebrations, ministerial discussions, and trade meetings.
-During his trip he joined other Prime Ministers at various state functions, including making an appearance in front of crowds with the Royal Family on the balcony at Buckingham Palace.
+Forbes and his team were again in London in May 1935, this time for the king's silver jubilee celebrations, ministerial discussions, and trade meetings.
+During his trip he joined other prime ministers at various state functions, including making an appearance in front of crowds with the Royal Family on the balcony at Buckingham Palace and staying with Prime Minister Ramsay MacDonald at Chequers.
 Before leaving for London, Forbes had issued a public statement about the trip and the state of economic affairs, and Forbes and Coates had also issued a joint statement regarding the continuation of their coalition.
-With that lead, an amalgamation between the United and Reform parties in the form of the National Political Federation was announced in May 1935.
+With that lead, an amalgamation between the United and Reform parties in the form of the National Political Federation was announced in May 1935, with the parliamentary parties operating as the "National Government" and a single Dominion executive council formed for the United and Reform extra-parliamentary organisations.